 This poses a conundrum in Jewish law.

-In the Torah, Melchizedek does not exist in the patriarchal lineage, yet he is able to bestow the priesthood upon Abraham and his lineage.
+In the Torah, Melchizedek does not exist in the patriarchal lineage, yet he is able to bestow the priesthood on Abraham and his lineage.
 For this reason, some Jews believe that Shem is Melchizedek.

 The priesthood continues to pass patrilineally to this day.
-Genetic testing has shown that 60% of all Jewish priests share a single common ancestor about 3,000 years ago, around the time of Abraham.
+Genetic testing has shown that 60% of all Jewish priests share a single common ancestor from about 3,000 years ago, around the time of Abraham.